The Jungle Book: Chapters

 The book is arranged with a story in each chapter.
 Each story is followed by a poem that serves as an epigram.

 Characters

-Many of the characters (marked *) are named simply for the Hindustani names of their species: for example, Baloo is a transliteration of Hindustani भालू/بھالو Bhālū, "bear".
+Many of the characters (marked *) are named simply after the Hindustani names of their species: for example, Baloo is a transliteration of Hindustani भालू/بھالو Bhālū, "bear".
 The characters (marked ^) from "The White Seal" are transliterations from the Russian of the Pribilof Islands.